devansh301/Post-Comments-Service/README.md

 4. Start the server:
 `node app.js`

 The server will start running on port 3000 by default.
-You can access the application's API endpoints using tools like Postman or curl.
+You can access the application's API endpoints using tools like Postman or curl at `http://localhost:3000`.

 ## Architecture